S-Asghari/A-Secure-Client-Server-Network/README.md

 6. After finishing the msg / file transfer, a new master key will be created and transfered for next connections between the same sender and the same receiver.

 ## Asymmetric Encryption:
+This method is somewhat similar to the above method (creating and transfering public keys, private keys and a session key).
+1.

 ### Note:
 - First run the server code and then run then client code as many times as you wish, because if you run the client code before the server code, there would be no server to bind to that client and the client terminates with a message saying: "Failed to connect to host: 127.0.0.1 on port: 9999, because: [WinError 10061] No connection could be made because the target machine actively refused it".